 “It’s about finding those little points of repetition and familiarity,” Corey said in regard to the pair’s normal routine while travelling and working.

 While travelling and working, Emma and Corey have also maintained a blog, “100 Days, 100 Cafes.”
 The nature of the blog is two-fold: On one end of it, the two document their personal travels and impressions of cities they visit; on the other end; they write pieces to serve as a resource to other roaming creatives treading the same ground they once did.

-Reflecting back on her time in the creative advertising sequence in the Robertson School, Emma said she believes the School helped show here a different way to look at things.
+Reflecting back on her time in the creative advertising sequence in the Robertson School, Emma said she believes the School helped show her a different way to look at things.

 “When I first came to the Robertson School, I had this mentality of doing everything by the book.
 And I feel like the classes and professors, because of how out there and interesting they were, showed me that you can think about things in a different way and still be successful.
 The School inspired me to think for myself and realize that I don’t need to do just what everyone else is doing.”

-To keep up with Emma and Corey as they continue to build and grow Takeaway Creative Co., follow them on Instagram (@takeawaycreativeco) and read their posts on 100 Days, 100 Cafes.
+To keep up with Emma and Corey as they continue to build and grow Takeaway Creative Co., follow them on Instagram (@takeawaycreativeco).